tearust/tea-docs/Blog/TEA_Project_Intro.md

 ![s1](../res/s2.jpg)

 Blockchain has a short history that started about ten years ago.
-It can be split into three stages, that are commonly called blockchain 1.0, 2.0, and the upcoming 3.0.
+It can be split into three stages, commonly called blockchain 1.0, 2.0, and the upcoming 3.0.

 The defining project of the blockchain 1.0 era is Bitcoin.
 Bitcoin marks the first time in human history that decentralised trust is established.
 Truly, a revolution.
 However, Bitcoin only performs plus and minus operations, limiting its functionality to fund transfers.

 In the blockchain 2.0 era, Ethereum (ETH) takes the spotlight.
-ETH made a giant leap by introducing smart contracts that can do much more than Bitcoin’s plus/minus function.
+ETH made a giant leap by introducing smart contracts that are able to do much more than Bitcoin’s plus/minus function.
 Smart contracts are Turing complete virtual machines that can run relatively complex logic.
 That is why they are called contracts.
 Modern smart contracts are not perfect yet; even simple logic may cost a lot of time and money.
-Contracts that require complex computation barely run on blockchain 2.0 platforms.
+Contracts that require complex computation can barely run on blockchain 2.0 platforms.

-Use cases such as big data and AI require complex computation.
+Use cases such as big data and AI require highly complex computation.
 Currently, they cannot be handled at scale; for that, we need blockchain 3.0 technologies.
 TEA is one of these third era solutions.
 The core items of the TEA project are decentralised trust, complex computation, and big data.
 As long as the issues that these topics raise are solved, blockchain technologies could be used across the board.
 Initially, this would have to be handled by a centralised platform.

 # Computer and trust